Best spelling resources for KS1 and KS2

 You’ll find this resource here.

-These spelling word worksheets provide a great way to practise and test the Year 3 and 4 words from the National Curriculum Spelling List.
+These free spelling worksheets provide a great way to practise and test the Year 3 to 6 words from the National Curriculum Spelling List.

-All of the Year 3 and 4 spelling words are covered across five challenge sheets, each containing three different types of spelling challenge.
+There are two sets of challenge sheets, each containing three different types of spelling challenge.

 This is a proof-reading resource suitable for Y6 children, including grammatical, spelling and punctuation errors.